jakmeier/Lagrange/_posts/en/2018-07-02-Tram_station_board_hardware.md

 In my [last post]({% include link-by-ref.html ref="esp8266-intro" %}), I have introduced the ESP-01S module and I showed how to program the integrated ESP8266.
 Now, I want to talk about a project I have realized, using that technology.

-This post covers the design thought behind the hardware.
+This post covers the design thoughts behind the hardware.
 The software part, including all code running on the chip, is postponed to the next post.

 ## What we are aiming for